 The Child Protection Register (CPR) is a confidential database of people known or strongly suspected to have abused or neglected children in DC.
 At the close of an investigation of child abuse/neglect, CFSA must enter names into the CPR based on either of the following findings:

 CFSA is authorized to maintain the CPR and to release information from it for specific purposes only under DC Code § 4-1302.01.
-Here’s how to request a background check.
+When requesting a background check, consider the following catagories.

 Check Child-Serving Employees

-As a business or agency that serves children, you can require prospective or current employees who work directly with children to get a CPR background check (see related documents section for the General CPR Check Application).
+As a business or agency that serves children, you can require prospective or current employees who work directly with children to get a CPR background check by using the General CPR Check Application.
 Be sure to get your application notarized before you mail it to CFSA.
 CFSA processes requests within 30 days of receiving the application.

 Check Prospective Foster/Adoptive Parents